 For the gambler, this ‘action’ means relief.
 As the dice roll or the wheel spins, all pressures and problems disappear.
 We enter the magical world of Casino Royale, where illusion rules and the real world doesn’t enter.
 Believe it or not, you can get this kind of illusion even at the dog track in Wimbledon.

 James Bond, like his creator, loved gambling too.
-Despite his ‘lucky number’ name, 007, James did not have a gambling addiction, in fact he could as we know, cope with life and its problems extremely competently and did not indulge in escapism.
+Despite his ‘lucky number’ name, 007, James did not have a gambling addiction, in fact, he could as we know, cope with life and its problems extremely competently and did not indulge in escapism.
 What a role model for a budding problem gambler.
 And how unrealistic.

 It is essential that any recovery from problem gambling must address the unrealistic thinking that is such a feature of this particular addiction.
-How we do this at Castle Craig is by working a CBT programme with emphasis on reality and challenging thoughts and expectations.
+How we do this at Castle Craig is by working on a CBT programme with an emphasis on reality and challenging thoughts and expectations.
 Typically, participants will start by summarising on paper, three reality checks: How much their gambling has cost them in money, in time, and in control (powerlessness).
-They will then follow a process of challenging unrealistic thoughts (often automatic thoughts e.g. ‘I feel lucky today therefore I will gamble’), devising a more realistic attitude and setting SMART (specific, measurable, attainable, realistic and timely) goals.
+They will then follow a process of challenging unrealistic thoughts (often automatic thoughts e.g. ‘I feel lucky today, therefore, I will gamble’), devising a more realistic attitude and setting SMART (specific, measurable, attainable, realistic and timely) goals.

 This CBT programme is run in tandem with a basic addiction recovery programme, usually 12 step, designed to achieve the therapeutic fundamentals of Honesty, Openness and Willingness to change.